Backyard Wrestling 2: There Goes the Neighborhood: Gameplay

 The roster of underground wrestlers features more than 20 combatants, including notable hardcore wrestlers, music personalities, and adult film actresses.

-The game was billed as being greatly improved over its predecessor, including a more in depth create-a-wrestler mode.
 The game includes an option for turning the game's blood effects on and off; the original game does not have said option.
 Each wrestler now has an introduction video.
-There are also four unlockable music videos.
+There are also sixteen unlockable music videos.

 Roster

 Reception

 Backyard Wrestling 2: There Goes the Neighborhood received "generally unfavorable" reviews on both platforms according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the PlayStation 2 version a score of one six, two sevens, and one six, for a total of 26 out of 40.